moov-io/ach/README.md

 * Review the project issues for more detailed information

 ## Usage and tests
 The following is a high level of reading and writing an ach file.
-Test exist in projects [test](https://github.com/moov-io/ach/tree/master/test) folder with more details.
+Tests exist in projects [test](https://github.com/moov-io/ach/tree/master/test) folder with more details.

 ### Read a file